15 Best Leg Exercises and Workout for Muscle & Strength

 The leg press calf raise is a variation of the machine calf raise and an exercise used to build the muscles of the calves.

-The calves can be a very stubborn muscle group, so it’s important to target them with plenty of different angles and a high training frequency.
+The calves can be a very stubborn muscle group, so targeting them with plenty of different angles and a high training frequency is important.

 Working your calves on the machine has a great benefit compared to standing calf raises.
 That is, it does not put stress on your spine.